View basket (0 items $0.00)

 The only thing lacking is enough yoga teachers who can reach out and bring a mindful practice to aquatic centers, YMCAs, hospitals, and VA and senior centers.

 I was once asked by a student how many times I practiced yoga and I told her that it was a 24/7 kind of practice.
 I told her I was always trying to be conscious of posture, breath and mind.
-Sitting at a desk, standing in a line at a coffee shop or watching TV, we can choose to function with awareness of our physical bodies.
+Sitting at a desk, standing in a line at a coffee shop or watching TV, we can choose to function with an awareness of our physical bodies.

 Maybe this is where we can start with students who come to us perhaps with no yoga experience at all.
 We meet in an environment where they feel safe, and then begin the practice of yoga.